rohan-chand-m-01/Quantum-PQC-Resources/README.md

-# Quantum Post-Quantum Cryptography (PQC) - Top 1% Free Learning Resource
+# Quantum Post-Quantum Cryptography (PQC) - Free Learning Resource

 "The quantum computer that breaks RSA doesn't need to exist tomorrow - your encrypted traffic is being harvested today."